redislabs-training/ru202/README.md

 ### Setup

-Execute these commands in your shell to clone the repository then create a Python virtual environment and install the depdendencies:
+Execute these commands in your shell to clone the repository, create a Python virtual environment and install the depdendencies:

 ```bash
 git clone https://github.com/redislabs-training/ru202.git